‘Be ready to fight’: FBI probe of U.S. Capitol riot finds evidence detailing coordination of an assault

 Such exchanges are critical early clues in the planning and coordination that went on before, during and after the riot.
 Videos from the Capitol show Oath Keepers such as Watkins dressed in military-type gear, moving in coordination with Crowl through the crowds around the building.

-Watkins used the walkie-talkie app to tell others she was part of a group of about 30 to 40 people who are “sticking together and sticking to the plan,” according to court documents.
+Watkins used the walkie-talkie app to tell others she was part of a group of about 30 to 40 people who are “sticking together and sticking to the plan,” according to court documents and as first publicly reported by WNYC podcast “On the Media.”

 Caldwell, for his part, posted images to Facebook, writing: “Us storming the castle.
 Please share.
 Sharon is right with me.
 I am such an instigator!”
 Sharon Caldwell, his wife, has not been charged with any crime; Caldwell, Crowl and Watkins are accused of conspiring to obstruct Congress and other violations.